mjourard/mjourard.github.io/README.md

 ### V2.01
 1. Added collapsable content for old entries on my CV, instead of plain hiding them.
+2. Completed the Aepi - About page.
+3. Various CSS page updates

 ### V2.00
 1. Released Version 2 of personal website.
 Used the bootstrap framework